Introduction

 Why This Recipe Works

-This basil pesto keeps things simple and focuses on fresh, balanced flavor.
-The combination of basil, garlic, nuts, and olive oil creates a smooth sauce that feels rich without being heavy, while Parmesan adds just enough savory depth.
+This basil pesto keeps it easy and highlights fresh, tasty flavors.
+Mixing basil, garlic, nuts, and olive oil makes a smooth sauce that feels rich without being too heavy, and a touch of Parmesan adds just the right amount of savory kick..
 Using a food processor keeps the texture consistent and quick to prepare, making this a dependable recipe you can turn to whenever you want to add fresh flavor without much effort.

 Ingredient Notes